Al-Asl/Basic-Spline/README.md

 <img src="documentation/images/main_image.png"/>

-An intuitive and lightweight path for Unity.
+An intuitive and lightweight path editor for Unity.

 This package was built with two goals in mind.
 The first is to keep everything simple by keeping a clean UI and a simple API that only implements the basic spline functionality.
 The second goal is to implement analytical methods for curve sampling to avoid point caching.